When you live in the country it is easy to find God’s creation. If you live in the city it is a little more challenging.

 God has given to us so much to enjoy and appreciate in the world around us.
-We too are part of His creation.
-He has blessed us with our senses so we can be dazzled by His handiwork and find hope, joy, and peace in nature.
+We too are part of God’s creation.
+He has blessed us with our senses so we can be dazzled by His handiwork and find great enjoyment.

 What does it look like?